 By recognizing and addressing the impact of physical disability on caloric expenditure, we can strive to improve overall health and contribute to a better quality of life for individuals living with disabilities.

-See also How many calories are in water with lemon
+See also How many calories in a dunkin donuts iced caramel latte

 Determining Basal Metabolic Rate for Individuals Using Wheelchairs